med4u/WearOS-Tasks/README.md

 ## What it can do

 Right now it can list your today's uncompleted tasks.
-After tap on task it will be set as completed.
+After tap on task, it will be marked as completed.

 ## Note

-**Only tasks synchronized via DAVx5 is supported** right now, other tasks will not show up in the app.
+**Only tasks synchronized via DAVx5 are supported** right now, other tasks will not show up in the app.

-**WearOS 3** and newer is supported.
+**WearOS 3** and newer.

-**Android 11** and newer is supported.
+**Android 11** and newer.

 ## Warning